dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### disposition

-If the dialog type is "incomplete", it must have a disposition attribute.
+If the dialog type is "incomplete", it must have a disposition parameter.
-The value of the disposition attribute provides the reason that the "call control" failed.
+The value of the disposition parameter provides the reason that the "call control" failed.
 The term: "call control" is used in a loose sense, as there in not always a call involved, to differentiate from a call disposition that an agent may assign to a call to indicate the reason, issue addressed or outcome of a conversation.
 This latter definition of call disposition is not dialog, but analysis of the conversation and is not included in the dialog portion.

 * disposition: "String" (required for incomplete type dialogs, SHOULD NOT be present for other dialog types)

-    The value of the disposition attribute MUST be one of the following string:
+    The value of the disposition parameter MUST be one of the following string:

     * "no-answer" - a call or connection was attempted, but no one answered or accepted the connection
     * "congestion" - a call or connection was attempted, but was unable to be completed due to system load